Appropriate clothing for Israel; Religious communities, summer, winter and all year round. What clothes should I pack?

-Visiting Israel or Making Aliyah: you need to decide what kind of clothing to pack.
+Visiting Israel or making Aliyah: you need to decide what kind of clothing to pack.
 If you are relocating or making Aliyah from a country with a very different climate, your existing clothing may not be suitable or appropriate for your new lifestyle.
 Before you decide what to pack, we'll discuss the different clothing traditions in different communities.

-In the Ultra-Orthodox community, women wear very modest clothing.
+In the Hasidic and ultra-Orthodox community, women wear very modest clothing.
 Clothing does not accentuate their figures.
 Shirts, blouses and dresses come right up to the neck.
 Skirts are long, covering the knees and often even longer, above the ankle.
 Head coverings for married women are mandatory (hats or wigs).
 Pants, tight skirts, sleeveless and backless dresses, slits and minis are forbidden.
 Clothes are generally in basic subdued colors; black, dark blue, grey and brown and white for festivals and celebrations.
 You will not see an Ultra-Orthodox woman wearing bright colors or clothing that attracts attention.
 You will not see an ultra-religious woman wearing high or stiletto heels; mules, flats and sports shoes are more common.
 Women always wear stockings and young girls wear either stockings or long socks.
 Even in the summer, the Ultra-Orthodox stick to their dress codes and just replace heavier fabrics with lighter fabrics.

 Ultra-Orthodox men mostly wear black coats, jackets and pants with white, button down, cotton shirts.
 Their heads to are covered either with a black hat or a kippah (skullcap or yarmulkah).
 Their shoes are black.
 At some festivals and celebrations that may wear a white or golden frock coat.

 The Orthodox Jewish Community's dress code is a little more relaxed.
 The women follow the same modest dress code but do not restrict themselves to subdued colors.
 They wear head coverings too; hats and wigs but some also cover their heads with colorful scarves.
 Orthodox men wear modest clothing too but do not necessarily restrict themselves to black and white.
-Their heads are covered with a kippah which could be basic black or crotcheted from a multitude of colored yarns.
+Their heads are covered with a kippah which could be basic black or crocheted from a multitude of colored yarns.